 Remove the foil lid carefully and at the bottom make a hole using a pen or a knife.
 Be very careful not to puncture the coffee filter at the bottom.

-Boil some hot water and and slowly pour the water over the K-cup coffee pod and on the coffee grounds.
+Boil some hot water and slowly pour the water over the K-cup coffee pod and on the coffee grounds.
 You will likely need to hold the coffee pod with tongs or have it held over your coffee cup using lolly pop sticks in all directions.

-Don’t over fill the pod by flooding it with water.
+Don’t overfill the pod by flooding it with water.
 Be patient and let it drip slowly into your cup below.
 When you are finished, you will have a cup of drip coffee to drink and enjoy.

 Can You Use K-Cups In A French Press?